GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/embedding/handles.rst

 Vectors also expose the field ``length`` which returns current size of vector.

-Managed vector annotation automatically implements ``walk``, similar to daScript arrays.
+Managed vector annotation automatically implements ``walk``, similar to Daslang arrays.

 ----------------------
 ManagedValueAnnotation